Easy Packing Tips for Travel with Teenagers

 Always pack a soft-sided cooler no matter how long you are gone.
 This will save you money and give you maximum flexibility with cold drinks and heartier food.
 Teenagers love to eat fast food, but having a soft-sided cooler will keep them healthier and allow for a picnic just about anywhere!
 Our favorite after testing many is the REI Pack-Away.

-Even if you aren’t headed to intentionally get wet, your teenagers will find a way.
+Even if you aren’t planning to intentionally get wet, your teenagers will find a way.
 It’s not fun to say no to an adventure because you aren’t prepared.
 Have each teenager pack a micro-fiber quick dry towel to have with them no matter where you go.
 If you’re like us, you will always manage to get wet somehow someway!
 Our go-to towel is from Wise Owl Outfitters.

 5. Extra Change of Clothes

 Give your teenagers something tactile to keep them engaged.
-With a camera or binoculars in their hands, they will be more involved in whatever you are doing together as they get more out of the experience.
+With a camera or binoculars in their hands, they will be more involved in whatever you are doing together and they get more out of the experience.
 They love to be the first to discover wildlife or the one to take that amazing capture.

 Not only are maps and guidebooks just downright helpful, but putting these into the hands of teenagers gives them some responsibility and helps build their confidence.
 Teenagers desperately want to prove their worth.
 Let them learn how to read maps and find treasures in the destinations you travel to.
 We have gotten hooked on the Moon guidebooks especially for our U.S. National Parks.